 This policy does not apply to Eligible Counterparties where carrying out Eligible counterparty business and as such, the Firm does not owe best execution to transactions undertaken by clients classified as such.

-The Firm’s activities primarily involve providing wealth management services to UHNWI and family members.
+The Firm’s activities primarily involve providing wealth management services to retail and professional customers.

-This involves offering both advisory and discretionary investment advice to a number of very wealthy families and endowments.
+This involves offering both advisory and discretionary investment advice to a number of customers or clients.